everburstSun/dash-molstar/docs/source/representations.md

 Each type, color and size comes with a lot of parameters.
 They can be set by the class function `set_type_params()`, `set_color_params()` and `set_size_params()`, respectively.

+By default, molstar viewer will analyse the loaded structure and create a default cartoon representations for everything.
+If you don't want this default representation, set `preset={'kind':'empty'}` when you create the `data` object.

 For example, if you wish to create a look that the surface is wrapping the backbone, you can write your code as follows:

 ```py